Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/introduction-to-controls.md

 ## Control names

-Each Control is identified by a name ([`InputControl.name`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_name)) and can optionally have a display name ([`InputControl.displayName`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_displayName)) that differs from the Control name.
+Each control is identified by a name ([`InputControl.name`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_name)) and can optionally have a display name ([`InputControl.displayName`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_displayName)) that differs from the control name.
 For example, the right-hand face button closest to the touchpad on a PlayStation DualShock 4 controller has the control name `buttonWest` and the display name `Square`.

-Additionally, a Control might have one or more aliases which provide alternative names for the Control.
-You can access the aliases for a specific Control through its [`InputControl.aliases`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_aliases) property.
+Additionally, a control might have one or more aliases which provide alternative names for the control.
+You can access the aliases for a specific control through its [`InputControl.aliases`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_aliases) property.

-Finally, a Control might also have a short display name which can be accessed through the [`InputControl.shortDisplayName`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_shortDisplayName) property.
+Finally, a control might also have a short display name which can be accessed through the [`InputControl.shortDisplayName`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_shortDisplayName) property.
 For example, the short display name for the left mouse button is "LMB".

 ## Control value types